RBC Direct Investing Review 2022: Fees, ETFs, Account Options and More

-|Estate Account Processing||$175 per account|
+|Estate Account Processing||$175 – $350 per account|

-Stock Trading Fees
+RBC Direct Investing Stock Trading Fees

-When it comes to the RBC Direct Investing trading fees, you’re going to pay $9.95 per transaction (including ETF trades) and can trade on any North American stock market.
-If you make more than 150 trades per quarter, RBC will lower that trading fee down to $6.95 per transaction.
+As we’ve said, when it comes to the RBC Direct Investing trading fees, you’re going to pay $9.95 per transaction (including ETF trades).
+You can trade on any North American stock market and there are no ECN fees when using RBC Direct Investing.

 ETF Trading Fees

 Unlike Questrade, Qtrade, Virtual Brokers, and a few big bank brokerages like BMO, Scotiabank’s Scotia iTrade and National Bank of Canada, RBC Direct Investing does not offer free ETF purchases or sales.
 Buying an ETF is treated exactly the same way as buying a stock/share, and incurs the same hefty $9.95 price tag (or $6.95 if you’re one of the day-trader types).

 |Online Discount Broker||Per Transaction Cost to Buy ETFs||Per Transaction Cost to Sell ETFs|

 Options trading isn’t really my thing, but the RBC Direct Investing options trading fees follow the same philosophy as their stock trading fees.
 Most people are looking at $9.95 per trade + $1.25 contract fee.

 Most options traders are substantially more active in their account than everyday ETF index investors, so these fees really add up in comparison to low-cost discount brokerages.